graveyard420woo/BlackjackOnStream/README.md

 https://graveyard420woo.github.io/BlackjackOnStream/

-This is an interactive Blackjack overlay for Twitch that can be played by everyone in chat on your stream! ;)
+This is an interactive Blackjack overlay for Twitch that can be played by everyone in chat on your stream!

-Simply add it as a browser source by copying the URL from the address bar after connecting your Twitch!
+Simply add it as a browser source by copying the URL from the address bar after you connect your Twitch!

+Check the top left corner for your stream config menu ;)

 A 1920x1080 browser source works great!
 For smoother operation - Enable hardware acceleration for your browser sources in OBS!
 (Settings>Advanced>Sources)